smcmillan28/sam-mcmillan-portfolio/README.md

 ## Portfolio
 This page is most definitely a work in process.
 Come back in a few months, and there will be much more to share with you!

+I plan to post my different projects on this page.
+We are currently working on becoming Jedis of JavaScript.
+Should be a lot of fun things happening here in the future.

 ![About](/assets/images/portfolio.JPG)

 ## Contact
 Interested in getting in touch with me?
 Shoot me a message and I will respond ASAP!

+Email is great, but feel free to send me your phone number, as well.

 ![Contact](/assets/images/Contact.JPG)

 ## Credits and Code Used
 HTML/CSS

 Bootstrap CSS Library

 Background Image - coolbackgrounds.io - Check it out [here!](https://coolbackgrounds.io/)

+## Project Takeaways